 Every Minute Of Every Day Appeal Update

 In March we received a generous grant from the Wesleyan Foundation for our Every Minute Of Every Day Appeal, meaning we exceeded the target of £50,000.
+This has meant we can keep our weekly support groups running for a year and offer two new groups per week to support more people.

 National Suicide Memorial Day for Health and Care Workers